mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 For the parameter set above the trajectories look like this:

 ![_config.yml]({{ site.baseurl }}/images/double_inhib_bistable_symm_manytrajs_n4.jpg)
-**Figure 5: Inhibition-coupled bistable genes, parameter set resulting in 4 stable fixed points.
-Trajectories from different initial conditions converging to one of the four fixed points.**
+**Figure 5: Inhibition-coupled bistable genes: parameter set resulting in 4 stable fixed points.**  Trajectories from different initial conditions converging to one of the four fixed points.

 We can see how the unstable branches are the 'frontiers' of the basins of attraction.